markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 }
 ```

+> **Pause:** If we are creating a flexbox row, why didn't we need to use the `flex-direction: row;` declaration?
+>
+> **Answer:** The default `flex-direction` value for a flexbox is `row`, so we do not need to explicitely declare it.

 We just created a CSS rule that can be applied anytime we need a flexbox row container.
 This may not seem too useful now, but as you progress as a developer you will find that it is sometimes more efficient to create classes that can be used universally throughout a project as opposed to applying identical CSS property declarations to multiple items.

-Now that we have our flex row created, let's turn our attention to the `.section-title` CSS rule and add these property declarations:
+Now that we have our flex row created, let's turn our attention to the `.section-title` CSS rule and add these declarations:

 - `padding-bottom: 20px;`